Rakesh-Raushan/DeepFashion-Caffe/README.md

 # DeepFashion-Caffe

-Cafe weights and model for FashionNet
+Caffe weights and model for FashionNet